amolmali5/prometheus-grafana-loki/README.md

-# Prometheus and Grafana
+# 📡 Prometheus & 📊 Grafana Monitoring Stack
-This repo contains installation guide for prometheus and grafana along with some other services
+This repository provides installation and configuration guides for Prometheus, Grafana, and complementary observability tools.

+> Includes Prometheus, Grafana, Loki, Alertmanager, Node Exporter, cAdvisor, and Promtail — deployable via Docker Compose or Swarm.

-# Pre-requisites
+# ⚙️ Pre-requisites
 Before we get started installing the Prometheus stack.
 Ensure you install the latest version of [docker] (https://docs.docker.com/engine/install/) and [docker swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/) on your Docker host machine.
 Docker Swarm is installed automatically when using Docker for Mac or Docker for Windows.

-# Installation & Configuration
+# 🚀 Installation & Configuration
 Clone the project locally to your Docker host.

 If you would like to change which targets should be monitored or make configuration changes edit the [/prometheus/prometheus.yaml](prometheus/prometheus.yaml) file.
 The targets section is where you define what should be monitored by Prometheus.
 The names defined in this file are actually sourced from the service name in the docker-compose file.
 If you wish to change names of the services you can add the "container_name" parameter in the `docker-compose.yaml` file.